Bitcoin surges above $5,000 to new record high

 Believe it or not, a single bitcoin is now worth over $5,000.

-The alternative currency spiked more than 6% on Thursday, surging above the $5,000 barrier.
-It traded as high as $5,168, according to price tracking website CoinDesk.
+The alternative currency spiked more than 8% on Thursday, surging above the $5,000 barrier.
+It traded as high as $5,188.

 The virtual currency has been on a very real tear, gaining 70% over just the past month.
 A year ago it was trading at less than $650.